SulmanK/Omdena-MLOPS/README.md

 # Omdena-MLOPS
-## An introductory course to Machine Learning Operations (MLOPS) by Omdena
+## An introductory course to Machine Learning Operations (MLOPS) by Omdena.
+This repository includes all of the assignments in the course.
+With the final project (assignment #4) dealing with an end-to-end real-life MLOPS problem.

 Course content:
 * Background of MLOPS